LBMercado/Contiki-APC-Sensor-Mote/README.md

 ## Software Requirements
 * Mosquitto - for MQTT functionality
 * MongoDB (64-bit) - for storing sensor data persistently
-* Paho MQTT - module dependency
+* Paho MQTT - python module dependency for MQTT functionality
+* Flask - python module dependecy for API functionality
-* PyMongo - module dependency
+* PyMongo - python module dependency for MongoDB access
 * Python - to run the mqtt subscriber script

 Make sure to update the git repo for contiki to avoid any other issues